By Martha Henry

 If it hadn’t been for public health, Rebeca Plank might not have been conceived.
-Her parents met through a common interest in public health during a medical conference in the late 1960s.
+Her parents met at a medical conference in the late 1960s.

 Her father, Stephen Plank, a physician from the U.S., did his medical residency in the Panama Canal Zone.
 While there, he was dismayed to discover that he had to send people out from the hospital to the same conditions that had brought them there in the first place.
 He began to understand that while clinical medicine was important, the best way to make a lasting difference in people’s lives was to address root problems.
 He went back to school and earned a doctorate from the Harvard School of Public Health (HSPH).